bence-toth/react-employee-select/server/README.md

 ## Improvement ideas

-- Maybe this would deserve an actual node project, now it’s just 3 JavaScript files lying around.
+- Maybe this would deserve an actual npm project, now it’s just 3 JavaScript files lying around.
 - Some tests wouldn’t hurt.
 - An optional fuzzy search functionality would be killer, so that e,g, Barack Obama would come up to `barobm`.